Im-Rises/Chip8topia/README.md

 Major:

+- [ ] Correct the Xo-Chip HIRES mode not working
-- [ ] Correct the SCHIP et Xo-Chip modification I made on the PPU (use the same code as the Cosmac Chip8 that I corrected)
+- [ ] Correct the Xo-Chip text in October red being missplaced

 - [ ] Check which imgui window is very slow (probably the memory editor)
 - [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error)
 - [ ] Create an error code when calling Core.clock(); if it returns 1 it means it needs a screen refresh if 2 its an